gvwilson/sensibleadventures/short-stories/arecibo.md

 Batu follows,
 and the *beg* follows him.

-Batu has never seen so many books.
+Batu has never seen a library before.
+He never even *imagined* one.
 For a moment he feels the same way he did when his father first took him to Samarkand.
-How could there be so much world?
+How could there be so much world in the world?

 Then the Ethiopian stirs and Batu's attention snaps back to the here and now.
-He wears the simple white robe of a pilgrim with a matching turban.
+The man wears the simple white robe of a pilgrim.
 A samovar stands near his elbow, and the tools of a tailor and a leatherworker are laid out neatly on the table for mending books.